kopeckylukas/py-mamsi/docs/api_references/MamsiStructSearch.md

 * **RuntimeWarning**  : If no data is loaded and no master file is provided.
 * **RuntimeWarning**  : If the provided master file is missing necessary columns.

+---
+- Notes:
+    - The function creates a network graph based on the provided master file or the loaded structural links data.
+    - The network graph includes nodes representing features and edges representing different types of links.
+    - The graph can be displayed interactively using pyvis.network or using NetworkX and matplotlib.
+    - The graph can be saved as a NetworkX object if return_nx_object is True.